enthought/codetools/docs/source/tut_cxt_functions.rst

 This example shows how to set up a simple listening data context that displays changes within a function's local namespace as it executes::

-	from enthought.traits.api import HasTraits, on_trait_change
+	from traits.api import HasTraits, on_trait_change
 	from enthought.contexts.api import DataContext, context_function

 	class ListeningDataContext(DataContext):